 Being married often means that the amount of alone time you enjoy is virtually nil.
-However, when you get divorced in your 40s, you might just find yourself with plenty of time alone—and that’s a good thing.
+However, with divorce at 40, you might just find yourself with plenty of time alone—and that’s a good thing.
 Researchers at the University of Buffalo have found that spending time alone is linked to increased creativity, giving you plenty of projects to look forward to when you’re flying solo.

 It Will Make You More Ambitious

 A bad partner can be the mortal enemy of ambition.
 Whether your spouse wants you to stay home to raise the kids or just be home every day by 5, those pressures can often make it seem like your ambition isn’t worthwhile.
 Fortunately, with that bad marriage gone, you can be as ambitious as you want without feeling you’re stepping on your partner’s toes.